Welcome and hello from Carlene and Andre Paquette!

 Rocks and Minerals

 Ah yes, we love our rock collecting.
-Carlene is into fossils,
+Carlene is into

-metallic ores and such.
+minerals, radioactive minerals, metallic ores and such.

-Every so often, we take a trip specifically to collect rocks.
+Every so often, we take a trip specifically to collect

-Some common destinations include Bancroft, Quadesville, Wilberforce,
+rocks.
+Some common destinations include Bancroft,

-Bear Lake, Temagami, Cobalt, and New Liskeard.
+Quadesville, Wilberforce, Bear Lake, Temagami, Cobalt, and New

-In the summer of 2001 we vacationed in Harcourt and stayed at the Martinwood.
-We
+In the summer of 2001 we vacationed in Harcourt and stayed at the

-weren't too far from Bancroft
+We weren't too far from Bancroft

 and Wilberforce area and attended the Rockhound

 Gemboree for the first time.
-We bought a few specimens and we
+We bought a few specimens

-rock collecting at Bear Lake and had fun digging and sifting for
+and we also did some rock collecting at Bear Lake and had fun

-crystals.
-The best meal we had during the entire vacation was at
+digging and sifting for crystals.
+The best meal we had

-the Brides Gate Inn.
+during the entire vacation was at the Brides Gate Inn.
 It

 was a very nice place.